rohitg00/rohitg00/README.md

 [![Gmail Badge](https://img.shields.io/badge/-GMail-c14438?style=social&logo=Gmail&logoColor=red&link=mailto:ghumare64@gmail.com)](mailto:ghumare64@gmail.com)
 ---
 ## Hi there 👋,
-I'm Rohit Ghumare, Student at 👨‍💻 Datta Meghe College of Engineering Pursuing BE-CSE.
+I'm Rohit Ghumare, Software Engineer - Speech at Reverie Language Technologies.
+Gradudate fromt 👨‍💻 Datta Meghe College of Engineering Pursuing BE-CSE.
 I am a Data Science Enthusiast, Future Cloud Evangalist☁ and DevOps Specialist and love to integrate all these technologies to create highly-skilled tech product.
 Automation is a future and I'm contributing to the future by automating ML and DL models to make easy the hard work at jobs of Data Scientist.🙏

 ## 🧐 About
 - 🤠 Founder at [Trainings&Internships](https://www.linkedin.com/company/31274568/)